-After mulling the tax law’s likely ramifications, the International Monetary Fund has raised its forecast for U.S. growth in 2018 to 2.7 percent rate from a prior 2.3 projection.
+In January, after mulling the tax law’s likely ramifications, the International Monetary Fund raised its 2018 forecast for U.S. growth to 2.7 percent rate from a prior 2.3 projection.

 Given the uncertainty about the impact of the new tax law on growth and the uneven effects anticipated, my colleagues and I have not factored a growth dividend from the tax law into our expectations.

 3. Won’t taxpayers give some of the money they save on taxes to charity?